Philadelphia's schools will receive $50 million the superintendent said is needed

-Philadelphia's 218 public schools may not open on time in September unless the district receives $50 million from the city by Friday, Superintendent William Hite says.
+Philadelphia’s 218 public schools will open on time in September after Mayor Michael Nutter assured the school district on Thursday it will receive $50 million that Superintendent William Hite demanded last week.

-Mayor Michael Nutter called it one of "the most chilling" statements he had ever heard a superintendent make, but he said stands "shoulder to shoulder" with Hite and will not allow schools to open with the staff that he can currently afford.
+Nutter had called Hite’s ultimatum one of “the most chilling” statements he had ever heard a school superintendent make, but promised he would stand “shoulder to shoulder” with Hite and would not allow schools to open with no more staff than he could afford without the extra money.

-Hite and Nutter have urged the City Council to extend a 1% sales tax to make up the difference but -- despite approval from the General Assembly and Pennsylvania Gov. Tom Corbett -- City Council President Darrell L. Clarke says he would rather focus those funds on the city's critical pension problem.
+Hite and Nutter had previously urged the City Council to extend a 1% sales tax to make up the difference but – despite approval from the General Assembly and Pennsylvania Gov. Tom Corbett – City Council President Darrell L. Clarke said he would rather focus that money on the city’s critical pension problem.